webdeveloper13/Leetcode_practiceForSDE/README.md

 # Leetcode_practiceForSDE
-Questions from leetcode for practice topicwise and daywise :)
+Questions from leetcode,GFG,interviewBit for practice topicwise and daywise :)

 #DAY 1 - ARRAYS